reduxjs/redux/docs/basics/UsageWithReact.md

 That’s it!
 The tiny todo app now functions correctly.

+>##### Note on callbacks and render efficiency
+>In the render method above, we pass callbacks to the child components, e.g. `text => dispatch(addTodo(text))`.
+Because we recreate these callbacks on every render of the container component, React may think that the child components' props have changed, and rerender them unnecessarily.
+For best performance, you can pass action creators as the second argument to `connect()`, as described in React Redux [detailed documentation](https://github.com/rackt/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).

 ## Next Steps

 Read the [complete source code for this tutorial](ExampleTodoList.md) to better internalize the knowledge you have gained.
 Then, head straight to the [advanced tutorial](../advanced/README.md) to learn how to handle network requests and routing!